AKROGIS/USGS-Topo-Processing/Tools/Readme.md

   but are assumed by other steps in the processing scripts.
 This script should be run after cloning the repo to a new work folder, or when reprocessing in a work folder used previously to process new topo maps.

-## Additional tools

-Tools that may yet be of value if they are cleaned up and documented in the process steps.
-The first update (end of 2020) was an ad hoc effort that used a number of small scripts (below) that eventually made it into a few well documented maintainable scripts (above).

-* `compare_files.py`

-  Compares contents of a newly downloaded PDF files with existing PDF files by using a file hash.
-The USGS database may indicate that a map has been updated, however this may mean that only the metadata was updated while the PDF content is unchanged.
-This will identify "updated" topos that actually have no change to the PDF file.